 - If you don’t want to take part, then this will not affect your routine healthcare.

 - Information you give as part of the study, that might be traceable back to you, should not be passed on to anyone outside the research team without your permission.

 - You are entitled to know what the results of the research are.

 The Bilingual Health Advocacy and Interpreting Service (BHAIS) provides services to patients, relatives and carer who either do not have English as a first language or are users of British Sign Language.
 Its services are equally available to those taking part in research projects at this Trust, whether as patients, their relatives or as carers.

-Details of how to contact BHAIS at any of our hospitals can be found in the attached document.
+Details of how to contact BHAIS at any of our hospitals can be found here

 When contacting the relevant local BHAIS team please ensure you give as much notice as possible.

 For more information on how you can take part in research and help us improve future treatments and our services email firstname.lastname@example.org or call 020 7363 9028.